cs-open-project/projectsfound/apache/README.md

 介绍: Apache DataFu consists of two libraries:  Apache DataFu Pig is a collection of useful user-defined functions for data analysis in Apache Pig.
 Apache DataFu Hourglass is a library for incrementally processing data using Apache Hadoop MapReduce.
 This library was inspired by the prevelance of sliding window computations over daily tracking data.
 Computations such as these typically happen at regular intervals (e.g. daily, weekly), and therefore the sliding nature of the computations means that much of the work is unnecessarily repeated.
 DataFu's Hourglass was created to make these computations more efficient, yielding sometimes 50-95% reductions in computational resources.

-### Datafusion
+### DataFusion

 Description:  Apache DataFusion is a fast, extensible query engine for building high-quality data-centric systems in Rust, using the Apache Arrow in-memory format.
 Python Bindings are also available.
 DataFusion offers SQL and Dataframe APIs, excellent performance, built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.

 介绍: Apache DataFusion is a fast, extensible query engine for building high-quality data-centric systems in Rust, using the Apache Arrow in-memory format.
 Python Bindings are also available.
 DataFusion offers SQL and Dataframe APIs, excellent performance, built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.